braice/MuMuDVB/doc/README.txt

  * Try to avoid old via or nForce chipsets and in general ultra low cost motherboards.
 They can't deal with a lot of data on the PCI bus.

- * When the program starts, he writes the channel list in the file `/var/run/mumudvb/chaines_diffusees_carte%d` (where %d is the card number).
+ * When the program starts, he writes the channel list in the file `/var/run/mumudvb/channels_streamed_adapter%d_tuner%d` (where %d are the card number and the tuner number).
 This file contains streamed channels (updated every 5 seconds) in the form: "name:ip:port:Scramblingstatus"

  * MuMuDVB is able to support as many cards as the operating system does.
 Old versions of udev+glibc were not able to support more than 4 cards but this problem is solved using relatively recent versions (udev > 104 and libc6 > 2.7)